-Now, if someone tells you that “carrying in condition 3 will get you killed on da streetz!” you should wonder if small of back carry won’t also get you killed in the streets.
+Now, if someone tells you that “carrying in condition 3 will get you killed on da streetz!” you should wonder if small of back carry won’t also get you killed in the streets, as they are essentially the same time penalty.
 As a condition 0 draw with one hand from small of back is still slower than a condition 3 draw from an outside the waistband holster.The problem with using any sort of dogmatic answer, or using a very specific data set like LEO lethal encounters to draw broader conclusions is that every tactical situation is unique.
 You don’t know what is going to happen that you’ll need to draw a pistol and possibly pull the trigger.

 There are people who can do it faster: